Annie Kenney: Early life

-Kenney was born in 1879 in Springhead, West Riding of Yorkshire, to Horatio Nelson Kenney (1849–1912) and Anne Wood (1852–1905).
+Kenney was born in 1879 in Springhead, West Yorkshire, to Horatio Nelson Kenney (1849–1912) and Anne Wood (1852–1905).
 She was the fourth daughter in a family of twelve children, eleven of whom survived infancy.
 There were six other sisters: Sarah (Nell), Alice, Caroline (Kitty), Jane (Jenny), and Jessie.
-Their parents encouraged reading, debating, and socialism.
+Their parents were working class and worked in the textile industry.
+They encouraged reading, debating, and socialism.
 Three of the sisters became teachers, and a brother became a businessman.
 A brother, Rowland Kenney, became the first editor (in 1912) of the Daily Herald.

 Annie started part-time work in a cotton mill at the age of 10, while also attending school.
-She began full-time work at 13, which involved 11.5 hour shifts from six in the morning.
+She began full-time work at 13, which involved 11.5-hour shifts from six in the morning.
 Employed as a weaver's assistant, or "tenter", part of her job was to fit the bobbins and attend to the strands of thread when they broke; during one such operation, one of her fingers was ripped off by a spinning bobbin.
 She remained at the mill for 15 years, was involved in trade-union activities, furthered her education through self-study and—inspired by Robert Blatchford's publication, The Clarion—promoted the study of literature among her colleagues.
 She was a regular church attender and sang in a local choir.

 When her mother died in 1905, Kenney and six siblings remained with her father at 71 Redgrave Street, Oldham.